 Finding the Binary Log Position¶

-The output is similar to the following during the backup stage:
+You will also see output similar to the following during the

 To perform a point-in-time recovery from an